Brexit and the Single Market

 There is an entertaining meme doing the rounds at the moment as the UK heads towards the exit door of the EU.

-And this is the idea that the EU will deny the UK access to the precious “Single Market” and just won’t buy our stuff any more.
+This is the idea that the EU will deny the UK access to the precious “Single Market” and just won’t buy our stuff any more.

 Unfortunately that falls foul of the logic of the Single Market in the first place.